 The Cote d’Azur (Azure Coast), with its legendary scenery, glistening seas, idyllic beaches, and excellent gastronomy, is undoubtedly a gift from the heavens.
 Indeed, this glamorous piece of coastline has long attracted the jet-set, everyone from queens, tsars, and princes to today’s celebrity A-list visitors.
 And if this super-chic part of the world has a ‘capital,’ then it is undoubtedly Nice.

-Sadly, Nice’s fortunes took a dramatic change for the worse, following the collapse of the Western Roman Empire.
+Sadly, Nice’s fortunes took a dramatic change for the worse following the collapse of the Western Roman Empire.
 In the 5th century AD, various tribes from northern Europe overran France and Spain, capturing settlements along the Mediterranean.
-However, in the 7th century, Nice regained some of its former importance when the city joined the so-called Genoese league of western Italy.
+However, in the 7th century, Nice regained some of its former importance when the city joined the so-called Genoese League of Western Italy.
 Yet there would be many hardships ahead: Nice was attacked by Saracens from the Middle East several times in the 8th and 9th centuries.

-The 17th and 18th centuries would see more turmoil for the citizens of Nice, yet as rival powers, consumed with jealousy, repeatedly fought to take control of this highly important strategic city.
-In 1600, Nice was captured by the Duke of Guise, who proclaimed full freedom of trade in 1926.
+The 17th and 18th centuries would see more turmoil for the citizens of Nice, yet rival powers, consumed with jealousy, repeatedly fought to take control of this highly important strategic city.
+In 1600, Nice was captured by the Duke of Guise, who proclaimed complete freedom of trade in 1926.
 However, the city was retaken in 1691 by Nicolas Catinat, although the French army laid siege to Nice again in 1705.
 Indeed, in the 18th and 19th centuries, Nice was occupied several times by the French and other powers – conquered in 1792 by the armies of the First French Republic, Nice was part of France until 1814, whereafter it fell under the control of the Kingdom of Piedmont-Sardinia.

 Throughout the 20th century, Nice enjoyed an exceptional art scene, spanning every movement from Impressionism to new realism.
 Moreover, paid holidays for all French workers from 1936 and improved transportation saw many more visitors arrive in summer, transforming Nice into a year-round summer playground.

 Yet it wasn’t all plain sailing; the outbreak of the 2nd World War caused much hardship and suffering for the citizens of France, particularly its Jewish community.
-Nice became a city of refuge for Jews fleeing Nazi persecution and the anti-semitic policies of the puppet Vichy Regime – On 26 August 1942, 655 Jews of foreign origin were rounded up by the local government and interned in the Auvare barracks.
+Nice became a city of refuge for Jews fleeing Nazi persecution and the anti-semitic policies of the puppet Vichy Regime.
+On 26 August 1942, 655 Jews of foreign origin were rounded up by the local government and interned in the Auvare barracks.

 It’s a cliché, sure, but a cliché that works for this most multifaceted of cities: there is something for everyone in glorious Nice.